skoona/skn_utils/README.md

 ### Configuration Options
 --------------------------------

+    Include in initialization hash
       :enable_serialization = false     -- [ true | false ], for speed, omits creation of attr_accessor
       :depth = :multi                   -- [ :single | :multi | :multi_with_arrays ]

 ### Public Methods
 --------------------------------

     Each concrete Class supports the following utility methods:
-      #depth_level                   -- returns parsing depth level, see :depth
-      #serialization_required?       -- returns true/false if serialization is enabled
       #to_hash                       -- returns a hash of all user attributes
-      #to_hash(true)                 -- returns a hash of all user and internal attributes
+      #to_hash(true)                 -- returns a hash of all user and internal attributes -- use for serialization
       #[]                            -- returns value of attr, when #[<attr_name_symbol>]
       #[]=(attr, value)              -- assigns value to existing attr, or creates a new key/value pair
-      #clear_<attr>                  -- assigns nil to existing attr, when #clear_attr
       #<attr>?                       -- detects true/false presence? of attr, and non-blank existance of attr's value; when #address?
       #<attr>                        -- returns value of named attribute
       #<attr> = (value)              -- assigns value to existing attr, or creates a new key/value pair
-      -- Where <attr> is a key value from the initial hash, or a key that was dynamically added
+      -- Where <attr> is a key value from the initial hash, or a key that was/will be dynamically added

+      #depth_level                   -- returns parsing depth level, see :depth
+      #serialization_required?       -- returns true/false if serialization is enabled
+      #clear_<attr>                  -- assigns nil to existing attr, when #clear_attr

 ### Public Components